Gurrt/software-process/assignment-1/cause_3.md

 * One of the Ten Essentials of RUP: Change Requests — Manage and Control Changes

-"The benefit of Change Requests is that they provide a record of decisions, and, due to their assessment process, ensure that impacts of the potential change are understood by all project team members.
-The Change Requests are essential for managing the scope of the project, as well as assessing the impact of proposed changes."
-[3]
+> "The benefit of Change Requests is that they provide a record of decisions, and, due to their assessment process,
+> ensure that impacts of the potential change are understood by all project team members.
+The Change Requests are essential
+> for managing the scope of the project, as well as **assessing the impact of proposed changes.**" [3]

+* This is exactly what went wrong at Healthcare.gov
+* This part of RUP could have prevented that problem.

 ## Mars